-Maneck Bhujwala, a Zoroastrian priest and Advisor to The Guibord Center, introduces the audience to Zarathushti, the name by which Zoroastrians refer to their religion.
+Maneck Bhujwala is a Zoroastrian priest and Advisor to The Guibord Center.
+In this event, he introduced Zoroastrianism, or Zarathushti – the name Zoroastrians use.
 One of the oldest religions still practiced today, Zarathushti traces its roots back 4000 years to Persia.

 How does an ancient religion fit into modern-day society?
-And how did followers of Zarathushti keep it alive throughout the millennia of struggles with other emerging religions?
+And how did followers keep Zarathushti alive throughout thousands of years of struggle with other emerging religions?

-Maneck is a board member of the South Coast Interfaith Council, North American Interfaith Network, and World Zoroastrian Organization.
+Maneck is serving his second term as president of the Greater Huntington Beach Interfaith Council.
+He is a board member of the South Coast Interfaith Council, North American Interfaith Network, and World Zoroastrian Organization.
 He serves as Co-Chair of the Federation of Zoroastrian Associations of North America’s Interfaith Activities and Research/Preservation Committee.
-Previously he was president of the Greater Huntington Beach Interfaith Council and a Stanford University Associated Religions board member.
+Previously he was a Stanford University Associated Religions board member.

 Maneck writes articles for the news media, speaks at schools and conferences, and serves Parsi and Iranian communities as a volunteer priest.